BOILER EFFICIENY TESTING

 Combustion Efficiency

-Combustion efficiency assesses a burner’s ability to burn fuel effectively, gauged by levels of unburned fuel and excess air in the exhaust.
+Boiler Efficiency Testing evaluates a burner’s ability to burn fuel effectively, measured by levels of unburned fuel and excess air in the exhaust.
 Efficient burners operate with minimal unburned fuel and low excess air levels, typically around 15% for gaseous and liquid fuels.
 This ensures optimal heat transfer to the load, as less heat is wasted heating excess air.
 While gaseous and liquid fuels tend to burn more efficiently, solid fuels may exhibit lower combustion efficiency.

 Thermal Efficiency